 POL280 (Liberal Arts) Transportation: Planning, Finance, and Policy 3 hrs.
 3 crs.
 This course examines the field of transportation management in order to provide a basic understanding for students who wish to pursue careers in private or public transportation management.
 Course topics include: theory of transportation demand, transportation costs and investment planning, and current topics in transportation economics such as regulation-deregulation and social cost pricing.
-Preq: POL 103 and POL 210.
-Coreq: POL 13 and POL 21.
+Preq: Three credits in Political Science or permission of the instructor.